 The dramatic text as theatrical event.
 Differing performance spaces, production practices, and cultural conventions promote differing modes of engagement with dramatic texts.
 We will explore Shakespeare's plays in the context of actual and possible performances from the Renaissance to the 20th century.
-Enrollment limited to 20 students.—P. Denison.
+Enrollment limited to 18 students. —P. Denison.
 4 pts.
 T 11:00-12:50.
 Not offered in 2004-05.

 ENTH 3137y.
 Restoration and 18th-Century Drama

 Performance conventions, dramatic techniques, and cultural contexts from 1660 to 1800.
-Playwrights include Wycherley, Etherege, Behn, Pix, Centlivre, Dryden, Congreve, Farquhar, Gay, Goldsmith, and Sheridan.
-Enrollment limited to 20 students.—P. Denison.
+Playwrights include Wycherley, Etherege, Behn, Trotter, Centlivre, Dryden, Congreve, Farquar, Gay, Goldsmith, and Sheridan.
+Enrollment limited to 18 students. —P. Denison.
 4 pts.
-W 11:00-12:50
+Not offered in 2004-05.

 ENTH BC 3139x.
 Modern America Drama and Performance

 Modern American drama in the context of theatrical exploration and cultural contestation.
 Playwrights include Glaspell, O’Neill, Odets, Johnson, Hurston, Hansberry, Williams, Hellman, Stein, Miller, and Fornes.
-Enrollment is limited to 20 students. $60 fee.—P. Denison.
+Enrollment is limited to 18 students. $60 fee.—P. Denison.
 4 pts.
-Not offered in 2003-04.
+T 11:00-12:50.

 ENTH BC 3140 Women in Theatre

-An exploration of the impact of women in theatre history—with special emphasis on American theatre history—including how dramatic texts and theatre practice have reflected the ever-changing roles of women in society.
-Playwrights include Glaspell, Crothers, Hellman, Finley, Hughes, and Smith.—P. Cobrin.
+An exploration of the impact of women in theatre history—with special emphasis on American theatre history—including Glaspell, Crothers, Hellman, Finley, Hughes, and Smith.—P. Cobrin.
 4pts.
-Th 11:00-12:50 Enrollment limited to 20 students.
+Th 11:00-12:50.
+Enrollment limited to 18 students.

 Language and Literature